wakujs/waku/README.md

 ### API endpoints

 Create API routes by making a new file in the special `./src/pages/api` directory and exporting one or more functions named after the HTTP methods that you want it to support: `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `OPTIONS`, `TRACE`, or `PATCH`.
+When there is a `default` exported, this will be treated as a catch all handler that will handle any method used on the route.
+Named method exports take precedence though, so if `GET` and `default` are exported, only the `GET` will be used for `GET` requests.

 The name of the file determines the route it will be served from.
 Each function receives a standard [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object and returns a standard [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.

 ```ts
 // ./src/pages/api/contact.ts